What Is & How to Set Up Domain Password Policy

 A password policy ensures that a user has created a strong password, which is less prone to cyber-attacks or impossible for hackers to crack down.
 A Domain Password Policy needs to be set up in the Active Directory to keep all the user accounts safe and secure.
 Well, there’s more to it.

-And that we will be discussing in this guide where we will explain what is domain password policy and how to set it up.
-There are several aspects to keep in mind when setting up a domain password policy for user accounts, which we will cover in this guide.
+This guide will explain the domain password policy and how to set it up.
+There are several aspects to keep in mind when setting up a domain password policy for user accounts, which we will cover right away.

 What is the domain password policy?